mpolacek/lists/500-albums.md

 - [ ] 409.
 The Grateful Dead: Workingman's Dead
 - [ ] 410.
 The Beach Boys - Wild Honey
 - [ ] 411.
 Bob Dylan - Love and Theft
 - [ ] 412.
-Going to a Go-Go- Smokey Robinson & the Miracles
+Going to a Go-Go - Smokey Robinson & the Miracles
 - [X] 413.
 Creedence Clearwater Revival - Cosmo's Factory
 - [X] 414.
 Chic - Risqué (1979)
 - [X] 415.
 The Meters - Look-Ka Py Py
 - [ ] 416.
 The Roots - Things Fall Apart
 - [ ] 417.
 Ornette Coleman - The Shape of Jazz to Come
 - [ ] 418.
-Dire Straits- Brothers in Arms
+Dire Straits - Brothers in Arms
 - [ ] 419.
 Eric Church - Chief
 - [X] 420.
 Earth, Wind & Fire - That's the Way of the World
 - [ ] 421.
 M.I.A. - Arular